publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s415.md

 >         “(D) in the case of a survivors insurance benefit, if the individual on whose wages and self-employment income such benefit is based died before January 1982, or dies in or after January 1982 and at the time of his death is eligible (as so defined) for an old-age or disability insurance benefit with respect to which such amendments do not apply.

 >     “(4) In the case of an individual who is a member of a religious order (within the meaning of section 3121(r)(2) of the Internal Revenue Code of 1986 \[formerly I.R.C.
-1954\] \[[section 3121(r)(2) of Title 26][/us/usc/t26/s3121/r/2], Internal Revenue Code\]), or an autonomous subdivision of such order, whose members are required to take a vow of poverty, and which order or subdivision elected coverage under title II of the Social Security Act \[this subchapter\] before the date of the enactment of this Act \[Dec.
+1954\] \[[26 U.S.C.
+3121(r)(2)][/us/usc/t26/s3121/r/2]\]), or an autonomous subdivision of such order, whose members are required to take a vow of poverty, and which order or subdivision elected coverage under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] before the date of the enactment of this Act \[Dec.
 29, 1981\], or who would be such a member except that such individual is considered retired because of old age or total disability, paragraphs (2) and (3) shall apply, except that each reference therein to ‘December 1981’ or ‘January 1982’ shall be considered a reference to ‘December 1991’ or ‘January 1992’, respectively.”

     Amendment by section 2206(a), (b)(5)–(7) of [Pub.
 L. 97–35][/us/pl/97/35] applicable only with respect to initial calculations and adjustments of primary insurance amounts and benefit amounts which are attributable to periods after August 1981, see [section 2206(c) of Pub.
 L. 97–35][/us/pl/97/35/s2206/c], set out as a note under [section 402 of this title][/us/usc/t42/s402].